webplatform/docs/css/properties/grid-auto-rows/index.md

 |Applies to=grid containers
 |Inherited=No
 |Media=visual
-|Computed value=see Track Sizing
+|Computed value=Relative to the height of the grid container.
+If the extent of the grid container is an indefinite size, <percentage> values relative to that size are treated as ‘auto’.
 |Animatable=No
 |CSS object model property=gridAutoRows
 |CSS percentages=Relative to the height of the grid container.
 If the extent of the grid container is an indefinite size, <percentage> values relative to that size are treated as ‘auto’.
-(See Track Sizing.)
 |Values={{CSS Property Value
 |Data Type=<track-minmax>
 |Description=The size range of the track.
 Greater than or equal to min and less than or equal to max.
-If max < min, then max is ignored and ‘minmax(min,max)’ is treated as min.
+If max less than min, then max is ignored and ‘minmax(min,max)’ is treated as min.
 }}
 }}
 {{Examples_Section